-Welcome back to the Entrepreneurship Series at B Chic University.
-Up until this week, we’ve discussed many useful tools and strategies to get your business off the ground.
-Now we’re confronting the biggest obstacle to success.
+Welcome back to the Entrepreneurship Series on B Chic University.
+Up until this post, we’ve discussed many useful tools and strategies to get your business off the ground.
 Now that November is wrapping up, hopefully, you’re ready to launch (at least) an introduction to your brand.
 This is a lot to work on and I know it can get discouraging, but remember why it is so beneficial to have a side hustle.

 - The ability you have to pursue your passion

 - An opportunity to meet and reach new customers